 You can face drug charges not only for committing drug offenses but also for attempts to commit drug offenses.
 Therefore, you could end up with drug charges even if you did not carry out a criminal offense.
-A criminal defense lawyer may be able to inform you of your rights and work with you to devise a clear defense strategy.
+A criminal defense attorney may be able to inform you of your rights and work with you to devise a clear defense strategy.

-Possible drug charges may include drug possession, prescription drug fraud, drug possession with intent to distribute, drug manufacturing, drug trafficking, and drug conspiracy.
+Possible drug charges may include drug possession, prescription drug fraud, drug possession with intent to distribute, drug manufacturing, drug trafficking, drug DUIs, and drug conspiracy.
 Drug possession is typically the drug charge with the least severe penalties, whereas the ramifications of a drug trafficking or manufacturing charge tend to be harsher.

 Drug offenses may involve traditionally illegal substances, such as marijuana, cocaine, and heroin, as well as prescription drugs that constitute controlled substances, such as opiates or painkillers.
 A qualified attorney in Mount Pleasant could help someone determine what type of illegal substance offense with which they are being charged.

 Federal Drug Charges

 Although most individuals who commit drug offenses face state criminal charges, defendants can also face federal drug charges.
 Federal prosecution often occurs in the charges involving large drug distribution schemes that affect interstate commerce or those that cross state boundaries.
-Overall, as a drug lawyer in Mount Pleasant may indicate, penalties for federal drug offenses tend to be more severe than those for state drug offenses.
+Overall, as a Mount Pleasant attorney could indicate, penalties for federal drug offenses tend to be more severe than those for state drug offenses.

-What are the Consequences of a Drug Conviction?
+What are the Consequences of an Illegal Substance Conviction?

 In addition to potential incarceration, individuals convicted of drug offenses may be subject to probation for substantial amounts of time.
 This could impose onerous requirements on them, such as random drug testing, required regular meetings with probation officers, and fees.
 A felony drug conviction also removes certain civil rights, such as the ability of individuals to possess firearms or hold public office.